-Musica Viva In Schools is the leading music education program for young people in Australia, providing professional development for teachers, live concerts by professional musicians, and classroom activities to prepare the students for the live concerts, all directly linked to the state/territory school curriculum.
+Musica Viva In Schools is the leading independent music education program for young people in Australia, providing professional development for teachers, live concerts by professional musicians and classroom activities to prepare students for live concerts, all directly linked to the National Curriculum.
 Musica Viva is committed to enhancing the delivery of quality music education programs in schools.

 - SA Department of Education and Child Development

 - WA Department of Culture and the Arts

 - Healthway (promoting the Smarter than Smoking message)